03-lovepreetSingh/eth-online-openwave/subnet/README.md

 ### Creating a Subnet

-To create a new U2U subnet, navigate to the appropriate API route in your application.
-The backend will handle the subnet creation using the U2U SDK.
+To create a new HBAR subnet, navigate to the appropriate API route in your application.
+The backend will handle the subnet creation using the HBAR SDK.

 ### Creating a Blockchain